LEGACY OF THE HEART

 It’s easy to see the evolutionary purpose of life forms lower on the food chain.
 Plankton feed small fish, small fish feed larger fish, and large fish feed humans.
 So who or what do we “feed” at this point in time?
 Now that we’re no longer fodder for dinosaurs, what purpose do we serve?

 Often when people talk about death, about what we are as humans, they veer into spirituality or even religion.
 I’m not interested in either one in this regard, as both are speculative and neither gets at the heart of the matter that prompts me to explore the question.
 I’m interested solely in the practical purpose of our humanity.
 Surely there is an evolutionary purpose in our very existence?
 We continue to be born, and we continue to die.
-What do our lives collectively accomplish for our species?
+What do our lives collectively accomplish for our species or for the world?

 The people of my childhood still live in me, albeit most of them solely in my memory.
 Somehow those figures in my memory seem almost as real as the people they once were did.
 And what I remember of them are the things they contributed—to me and to others—and what they left behind.